mechazoidal/cmake_cookbook/zmq/README.md

 Link our executables.
-Note that libraries may be linked to a target immediately after declaring it with add_executable, but I prefer to keep them in one section.
+Note that libraries may be linked to a target immediately after declaring it with `add_executable`, but I prefer to keep them in one section.
 ```
 target_link_libraries(wuclient
   ${ZeroMQ_LIBRARIES}